leejhawkins/bamazon/README.md

 ### Overview

 Store Front is a command line interface node.js and mySQL application that allows "users" to purchase products, view their transactions and add funds to their account.
-It then allows "managers" to add new products, add to inventories and search transactions by item or user.
+It then allows "managers" to add new products, add to inventories and search all transactions or by item or user.
 Finally it  allows "supervisors" to view department costs, sales and profits and create new departments.
-The data for the application is stored in tables in a mySQL database.
+The data for the application is stored in 4 tables for products, user, transactions and departments.
+Data tables are created using the CLI table NPM and mySQL queries.

 ## User Level
 ![User Log In](Images/userloginbuy.jpg)
-<i>"User Log In/Product Table"</i>
+<i><b>"User Log In/Product Table"</b></i>

 The user is first prompted to "Log In" or "Sign In" for a new account.
 If the user does not have an account they can create a user name, a password and then add money to their account.
 The user may then "Log In" with their account, where they may choose to "Buy", "Add Funds" or "View Transactions".